course-kit/client/README.md

 [CourseKit](https://coursekit.dev/) is the easiest way to create a full-featured, custom online course, exactly how you want it.
 Use your favorite frontend tools - no server required!

-This repo is for the CourseKit JavaScript Client which provides an easy way to access the CourseKit API.
+This repo is for the *CourseKit JavaScript Client* which provides an easy way to access the features of the CourseKit API.

 ## Installation